 If you keep your child away from school, be sure to inform the school on the first day of their absence.

-Our policy is that a child can return to school 24 hours after the last bout of sickness or diarrhoea.
+Our policy is that a child can return to school 24 hours after the last bout of sickness or diarrhea.

 Remember: if you’re concerned about your child’s health, consult a health professional.